 2. Create a budget in advance of each month

-Creating a budget in advance of each month means that once the month starts you have a plan and you aren't scrambling trying to figure out what to do.
+Creating a budget in advance of each month means you kick off the next month with a plan and you aren't scrambling trying to figure out what to do.

 Once you get in the habit of creating a budget, it will get easier and easier every month.
 You will even be able to plan out your budget for several months at a time.